Will Smith (defensive end)

-William Raymond Smith III (July 4, 1981 – April 9, 2016) was an American football defensive end in the National Football League (NFL).
-He played college football for Ohio State and was drafted by the New Orleans Saints in the first round of the 2004 NFL draft, where he played for the entirety of his career.
-Smith was shot and killed during an altercation after an alcohol related traffic crash.
+William Raymond Smith III (July 4, 1981 – April 9, 2016) was an American professional football defensive end who played in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the New Orleans Saints in the first round of the 2004 NFL draft, where he played for the entirety of his career.
+Smith was shot and killed during an altercation after an alcohol-related traffic crash.

-Early years
+Early life

-Smith was born on July 4, 1981 in Queens, New York, to William and Lisa Smith.
+Smith was born on July 4, 1981, in Queens, New York, to William and Lisa Smith.
 He was raised in Utica, New York.
 At Proctor High School in Utica, Smith was a USA Today All-American pick, and was rated by Prep Football Report as the best defensive line prospect in the state.
 As a senior, he had 20 sacks.

 College career

 Smith was a four-year letterman at Ohio State from 2000 to 2003, he helped lead the Buckeyes to the 2002 BCS National Championship, and he was named a first-team All-American the following year.